backdrop-ops/contrib/README.md

 By joining the [Backdrop Contributed Project Group](https://github.com/backdrop-contrib) (Backdrop Contrib, for short) you agree to the following:

-1. You will not push changes or merge PRs for a repository for which you are not a current maintainer (unless you are a member of the Backdrop Bug Squad).
+1. You will not push changes, merge PRs, or create releases for a repository for which you are not a current maintainer (unless you are a member of the `Backdrop Bug Squad`).

 1. You must agree to license your code contributions as GPL-2.0 or GPL-3.0.